top of page

 The adjective 'physiological' has its etymological roots in ancient Greek.
 It is formed from the Greek words 'physis,' meaning 'nature' or 'natural,' and 'logia,' meaning 'study' or 'science.'
 Therefore, 'physiological' literally means 'pertaining to the study of nature' or 'pertaining to the science of natural processes.'
 In the context of biology and medicine, 'physiological' refers to anything related to the study or understanding of the functioning and processes of living organisms, particularly in relation to the physical and biochemical aspects of their bodies.
 This etymology highlights the deep connection between the term and the fundamental exploration of the natural processes that govern life, emphasizing the scientific and analytical approach to understanding the intricacies of living organisms.

-Quiz: Find the meaning of the adjective physiological:
+Find the correct meaning of the adjective physiological:

 Try Again!